1 Basic concepts and accounts

 Some scholars (Couenhoven 2013: 130–134) have suggested that what emerges here in Augustine’s thought is what contemporary philosophers call an attributionist theory of moral responsibility.
 Here the locus of responsibility is not in controlling the relevant action, but a form of ownership over action, where the responsible action can be properly attributed to the agent.
 Even while the sinful agent lacks control over sources of her actions (will, character), she nevertheless acts out of deeply held attitudes and judgments.
 Her actions reflect her beliefs, desires, moral judgments, and character, thereby allowing an action to be attributed to the agent.
 This basic ownership, rather than control over the action, is what grounds responsibility.

 Another example of an explicitly compatibilist account of free will comes from the American Puritan theologian Jonathan Edwards (1703–1758).
-As Aristotelian natural philosophy transformed into modern physical science from the seventeenth century onwards, theologians had to deal with the mechanistic and physicalistic views of nature that resulted from the shift from Aristotelian and Ptolemaic worldview to the mechanistic and Copernican one.
+As Aristotelian natural philosophy transformed into modern physical science from the seventeenth century onwards, theologians had to deal with the mechanistic and physicalistic views of nature that resulted from the shift from Aristotelian and Ptolemaic worldview to the mechanistic and Copernican one (see The History of Science and Theology).
 One response to this development was to incorporate the determinist and mechanist view of nature into a thoroughgoing divine determinism and compatibilist account of free will.
 Edwards formulated a modern version of divine determinism and free will in his treatise Freedom of the Will.
 His view is rather radical and some scholars suggest that it is occasionalist (Crisp 2012).
 According to occasionalism, there really are no secondary causes in the created world at all.
 When water kettle boils, for instance, we vulgarly attribute this as the effect of physical laws and the essence of water.
 However, such explanations do not track the actual causes, or cause, which is God.
 The fact that water boils when it is heated is a result of God acting in predictable ways, not due to some natural powers or inclinations of the water.
 Such a view also seems to lead Edwards towards idealism: he seems to be rejecting the existence of matter altogether.

 Edwards is known for his adamant critique of libertarian and voluntarist accounts of free will.
 For Edwards, such views are ultimately incoherent, because they assume that the will can be the cause of its own action.
 Free actions, according to the voluntarist, are spontaneous and independent from prior causes.
 This is incoherent, Edwards maintains, since nothing can be independent from prior causes: everything has a cause for its existence.
 There is no self-moving power of the will, as libertarians conceive it.
 If the will is truly supposed to be free in this sense, it should be preceded by a spontaneous choice that has generated it.
 That choice should also come from a will shaped by spontaneous choice and so on, leading to infinite regress.
 Furthermore, Edwards asks, how can free actions be, on the one hand, caused by the will, but on the other hand spontaneous?
 Again, the libertarian account seems incoherent.
 So, in order for any kind of human freedom to be possible, determinism must be true rather than false.